-Have the student follow you through with the takeoff, and once safely airborne hand over control to the student, showing them the climb attitude and reference point you want them to hold.
+Have the student follow you through with the takeoff, and once safely airborne hand over control to the student, showing them the climb attitude (which will be taught next lesson) and reference point you want them to hold.

 On the way out to the training area teach the horizon concepts and point out the local landmarks.

 Point out the horizon to the student – let them note the attitude when level.
 Demonstrate an attitude that is too high and an attitude that is too low.